beenotung/cast.ts/README.md

 Noted that the parsed `page`, `count` are numbers, and the `cat` is array of numbers, instead of being string and array of strings in the original `req.query` from express router.

+If the validation is not successful, the parser will throw an `InvalidInputError`.
+You can surround the call with try-catch to response specific error message to the client.

 For more complete example, see [examples/server.ts](./examples/server.ts)

 ## Supported Parsers